ostinelli/gin.io/docs/install.md

- new [name]             Create a new Gin application start                  Starts the Gin server stop                   Stops the Gin server generate migration     Create a new SQL migration migrate                Run all SQL migrations that have not been run migrate rollback       Rollback one SQL migration console                Start a Gin console
+ new [name]             Create a new Gin application start                  Starts the Gin server stop                   Stops the Gin server console                Start a Gin console generate migration     Create a new migration migrate                Run all migrations that have not been run migrate rollback       Rollback one migration
 ```

 If you can see this, consider your installation of Gin a success!